9 out of 10 people worldwide breathe air that exceeds WHO guidelines. Do you know what's in yours?

 Paired with the BackpAQ mobile monitor, the BackpAQ mobile app transforms raw data into a visual story.
 Monitor particles (PM2.5) and gases (CO2, NO2, VOC) in realtime.
 Create "breadcrumb" trails of exposure to identify hotspots on your daily commute, school route, campus exploration, or in the classroom.

 BackpAQ AIView provides powerful built-in data analytics such as historical graphs and track visualization.
-Leverages Google Gemini to interpret complex atmospheric data.
-Innovative new feature AirBuddy lets you ask questions about your findings, play games to hone your air quality skills, and get instant scientific context to power your advocacy.
+Powered by Claude AI (Anthropic) to interpret complex atmospheric data.
+Ask questions about your findings, generate a formal student investigation report, and get instant scientific context to power your advocacy — all with AirBuddy as your personal air quality companion.

 Stories from the Field